| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Lien

 We bet you have a lot of clients who think they understand this concept but could maybe use a refresher.
 A lien against a property means there is some unpaid debt where the property was used as collateral.
 This could tangle up the closing process if not properly handled.
-Liens can come from unpaid mortgages, construction bills, even HOA fees.
+Liens can come from unpaid mortgages, construction bills, and even HOA fees.
 A mortgage is also considered a lien.

 Life cap